Actively exploited in the wild

 MediumCVSS 6.5KEVExploitation Probability (EPSS)

-Elevated risk63th percentile — higher than 63% of all known CVEs
+Very high risk98th percentile - higher than 98% of all known CVEs

 Summary

-A vulnerability in the web UI of Cisco Catalyst SD-WAN Manager allows an authenticated, remote attacker to create or overwrite files on the filesystem.
-Exploiting this vulnerability requires sending a crafted HTTP request to an affected API endpoint.
+A vulnerability in the web UI of Cisco Catalyst SD-WAN Manager allows an authenticated remote attacker to create or overwrite any file on the filesystem.
+This is due to improper input validation during file upload.

 Risk Assessment